-16. Then those who feared the Lord spoke, each one with his neighbor, and the Lord gave ear and listened, and a book of remembrance was written before Him for those who feared the Lord and thought on His name.
+16. Then those who feared Jehovah spoke, each one with his neighbor, and Jehovah gave ear and listened, and a book of remembrance was written before Him for those who feared Jehovah and thought on His name.

 [Hebrew text continues as 3:19, etc.]

 ¶1/19.
-Behold, the day is coming, burning like a furnace, when all the arrogant and every evildoer will be stubble, and He will set them on fire.
-The day is coming, says the Lord of hosts, that will leave them neither root nor branch.
+Behold, the day is coming, burning like a furnace, when all the arrogant, and every evildoer, will be stubble, and He will set them on fire.
+The day is coming, says the Lord of Hosts, which will leave them neither root nor branch.

 2/20.
-To you who fear my name will the Sun of righteousness rise with healing in his wings, and you will go out and gambol about like fattened calves.
+But to you who fear my name will the Sun of righteousness rise with healing in his wings, and you will go out and gambol about like fattened calves.

 ¶4/22.
 Remember the law of Moses my servant, the statutes and judgments which I commanded him at Horeb for all Israel.

 5/23.
-Behold, I am sending to you Elijah the prophet before the great and fearful day of the Lord comes.
+Behold, I will send Elijah the prophet to you before the great and fearful day of Jehovah comes.

 6/24.
 And he will turn the heart of the fathers to the sons and the heart of the sons to their fathers, lest I come and strike the land with a curse.